develop2arman/rust-all-in-one/workspace/thread/THREAD.md

 [[THREAD-SHARESTATE]]

 ---

+> Rust provides a mechanism for spawning native OS threads via the spawn function, the argument of this function is a moving closure.
+These threads will be scheduled by the OS.

 > Rc<T> is not thread-safe.
 In multithreaded code, it’s much better to replace Rc<T> with Arc<T> and Rc<RefCell<T>> with Arc<Mutex<T>>. [[Arc]] stands for #atomic_reference_counter.